Film History Sources

 American Film Institute Catalog covers the history of American cinema comprehensively from 1893 to 1975, with full or short records for films from 1976 to present.
 Every film produced on American soil or by American production companies is indexed.
 In Advanced Search, under Genre, you can limit to Documentary.

-To find videos in HOLLIS, go to HOLLIS+.
-Put in and search your search terms.
-In the Refine column on the left, under Resource Type, choose "more options," then Video / Film.
-For streaming video, as opposed to DVDs, etc.), select Online.
+To find videos in HOLLIS by subject, go to HOLLIS Advanced Search Library Catalog.
+Put in your search terms and sdjust Resource Type to Videos/Film.
+Search.
+In the Refine column on the right, for streaming video, as opposed to DVDs, etc., select Show only: Online.
 Under Form / Genre you can select particular kinds of films/videos.
+Example.

 The Film Study Library on the 4th floor of Sever Hall has a large, non-circulating collection of videos which is not listed in HOLLIS.
 Viewing facilities available.

 Many films in the Library of Congress collection are available through American Memory and the Prelinger Archives of "ephemeral" (advertising, educational, industrial, and amateur) films in the Internet Archive (select Search Moving Images).

 African Online Digital Library includes video interviews with eminent African scholars, religious leaders, and activists.

 Digitalia Film Library offers streaming video of films and documentaries from Latin America, Europe and North America.
 Special collections feature Argentine, French, and North American classic cinema.